 Ideally, you need to have higher revenues than expenses to stay operative in the long run.
 Since every company in the market lives to generate bigger revenues, the income statement helps in setting the priorities straight.
 If the company has a net loss in a given accounting period, you can see which expenses are excess and try to remove those while trying to increase the revenue.

 The cash flow statement resembles the income statement in many ways.
 It also records the performance of a company in a specific accounting period.
-The only thing that differentiates a cash flow statement from an income statement is the fact that a cash flow statement takes into account only cash related accounts.
+The only thing that differentiates a cash flow statement from an income statement is the fact that a cash flow statement takes into account only cash-related accounts.
 For example, in an income statement, you can find depreciation being considered.
 An analyst checks how the company performed in terms of managing the inflow and outflow of cash.
 If you really want to focus on the money aspect, the cash flow statement will definitely provide a sharper image of a company.

 There are three major indicators that provide information regarding the company’s financial health.
 These indicators are liquidity, leverage, and profitability.
 The company’s management has total control over these indicators because they are internal measures.
 However, things can get out of control and even beyond management’s control.
 For example, economic ups and downs or any other external changes render management helpless in this regard.